Paradafaii28/Parking-spot-finder-rails-backend/README.md

 ## Parking spot finder App
-Make the backend wit ruby on rails for Authenication, using JWT and deploy my backend with heroku.
+Make the backend with ruby on rails for Authenication, using JWT and deploy my backend with heroku.

 ## Technologies
 Ruby on Rails